Manchester Center, Vermont: Personal income

 The median income for a household in the CDP was $38,125, and the median income for a family was $44,688.
 Males had a median income of $29,444 versus $21,570 for females.
 The per capita income for the CDP was $21,271.
 About 6.7% of families and 4.8% of the population were below the poverty line, including 4.1% of those under age 18 and 6.1% of those age 65 or over.

 Retail

-There are outlet shopping and boutiques.
+There are outlet shopping stores and boutiques.

 Infrastructure

-Roads
+Transportation

-U.S. Route 7, a super two freeway, passes through the east part of the CDP, with access from one interchange (VT 11 and VT 30).
+U.S. Route 7, a super two freeway, passes through the eastern part of the CDP, with access from one interchange (VT 11 and VT 30).
 Vermont Routes 11 and 30 and Vermont Route 7A intersect in the village.
 VT 7A, the old alignment of US 7, leads north to East Dorset where it rejoins US 7, and south to Arlington and Bennington.
 VT 30 leads northwest to Dorset and Pawlet and southeast across the Green Mountains to Brattleboro.
 VT 11 leads east across the mountains to Springfield, Vermont.

 The village installed traffic circles in two locations in 2012 to alleviate traffic congestion.